Family Planning Benefit Program

 What is the Family Planning Benefit Program (FPBP)?

-The FPBP is a public health insurance program for New Yorkers who need family planning services, but may not be able to afford them.
-It is intended to increase access to confidential family planning services and to enable teens, women and men of childbearing age to prevent and/or reduce the incidence of unintentional pregnancies.
+The FPBP is a public health insurance program for New Yorkers who need family planning services.
+It is intended to increase access to confidential family planning services and to enable teens, women, and men of childbearing age to prevent and/or reduce the incidence of unintentional pregnancies.

 You may be eligible for the FPBP if: